gantry/docs-old/Docs/wordpress/configure/gizmos.md

 Page Suffix
 -----------
-The Page Suffix gizmo allows you to add extra css classes to the `<body>` tag of your site.
+The *Page Suffix* gizmo allows you to add extra CSS classes to the `<body>` tag of your site.
 This allows you to apply your CSS styles on a per-page basis.

 ![](assets/gizmos-page-suffix.jpg)

 Feed Links
 ----------
-The Feed Links gizmo decides wheter WordPress should add the feed links to the `<head>` tag allowing various feed readers to access them.
+The *Feed Links* gizmo decides whether WordPress should add the feed links to the `<head>` tag, allowing various feed readers to access them.

 ![](assets/gizmos-feed-links.jpg)

 Custom Title Tag
 ----------------
-The Custom Title Tag allows you to customize your sites `<title>` tag that would replace the default one in the head section.
-This combined with our Overrides system gives you a possibility to have a completely different site title for each element of your content.
-There are a number of tokens available for usage :
+The *Custom Title* tag allows you to customize your site's `<title>` tag to replace the default title placed in the head section of your page(s).
+This, combined with our *Overrides* system, gives you a possibility of having a completely different site title for each element of your content.
+There are a number of tokens available for usage:

 **Front Page / Home Page**

-* `%blog_title%` - displays the blog title (set in the WordPress Settings)
+* `%blog_title%` - displays the blog title (set in WordPress Settings)
-* `%blog_description%` - displays the blog description (set in the WordPress Settings)
+* `%blog_description%` - displays the blog description (set in WordPress Settings)

 **Static Page**

-* `%blog_title%` - displays the blog title (set in the WordPress Settings)
+* `%blog_title%` - displays the blog title (set in WordPress Settings)
-* `%blog_description%` - displays the blog description (set in the WordPress Settings)
+* `%blog_description%` - displays the blog description (set in WordPress Settings)
 * `%page_title%` - displays the title of currently viewed page
 * `%page_author_login%` - displays the login of the author of current page
 * `%page_author_nicename%` - displays the nicename of the author of current page (set in the WordPress user settings)